-The Social Animal by David Brooks tells the story of a man and a woman throughout their lives, from birth to death.
-And it looks at them with a scientific documentary-style approach, peppering the novel with scientific research and some philosophy as well.
+In The Social Animal author David Brooks explains fundamental psychological concepts via the story of a man and a woman, seen developing throughout their lives, from birth to death.

 - We overestimate the importance of money for happiness and underestimate relationships.
 Research shows that relationships are the most important determinant of happiness (deep relationships and good marriages on top)

-- What we think of ourselves often bares little resemblance with what others think.
+- What we think of ourselves often bears little resemblance to what others think.
 Always ask for feedback

 - What makes our brain so special is the ability of handling abstract, “fuzzy” representations of reality and comparing them

 About the Author: David Brooks is a journalist and a political and cultural commentator.

 Humans are too complex for neat progression and boxes of meaning.

 Maslow does the same, but the latest research casts doubts on the idea of simple progressions the way Maslow describes.

 My Note: I’m so grateful for this!